 A three-time winner of the batting title, Mauer is the only catcher to accomplish the feat in the American League.
 Mauer has over 2,000 hits in his career, and he set an MLB single-season record for catchers.

 For 21 years, Tim McCarver was one of the best game callers behind the dish.
+Most catchers are lucky to last 10!
 His best pitcher/catcher relationship came with Bob Gibson, who had a career 2.44 career ERA when throwing to him.

 Without McCarver, Gibson’s ERA blew up to a still respectable 3.02.
 And during games Gibson pitcher to McCarver, the catcher hit a lot of home runs, proving just how mutual the relationship was.